-Proper coupage of these strains gives a well balanced in the nose and mouth wine, going towards juicy forest fruits, roasted peppers and spices.
+The right blend of grape varieties produces a wine well-balanced in the nose and mouth, heading towards juicy forest fruits, roasted peppers and spices.

-A good companion for meat entrees, stewed meats, wild birds and ripening cheeses.
+A good companion for meat starters, stewed meats, wild birds and ripening cheeses.

-The wine is produced by the family company Brotte, founded in 1931 in the town of Châteauneuf-du-Pape.
-Confirmation of Laurent Brotte's aspirations in the pursuit of further development of the company in harmony with nature, are obtained in 2014 certificates "Terra Vitis" for family properties located in different parts of the Rhone Valley.
+The wine is produced by the family company Brotte, founded in 1931 in Châteauneuf-du-Pape.
+The confirmation of Laurent Brotte's aspirations in pursuit of further development of the company in harmony with nature are the "Terra Vitis" certificates obtained in 2014 for family properties located in various parts of the Rhone Valley.